heiner/dylaniki/Blood_on_the_Tracks.md

 Tracks.
 Part of the explanation is that 11th chords are central in the gospel tradition, which Dylan dived into shortly afterwards, but it is not either impossible that he discovered its sweetness through the use of this B chord.
-It is a quite rare guest in his songs <em>prior to
-</em>Blood on the Tracks.
+It is a quite rare guest in his songs *prior to* Blood on the Tracks.

 When Dylan wants a “real” B sound, as in the outtake [Up to Me](Up to Me) he uses the barre 777777.